Hafsat Mohammed Baba: Work

 Beginning work with the Kaduna Ministry of Health as part of her service year, Hafsat started service of the State as Officer 1 at the New General Hospital (Now Barau Dikko Hospital), Kaduna.
 She went on to work in the Government House, Kaduna; National Teachers' Institute and Albarka Airlines from where, in 2002 she moved into the social/advocacy sector.
 Her experience in the social and non-governmental sector saw her serving in various positions beginning as State Coordinator, Women and Youth Opinion Leaders Forum, Kaduna; and as Project Coordinator, Jam'iyyar Matan Arewa, Kaduna; both between 2002 and 2006.
-From 2006, in the National Council for Women Society, Kaduna, she served as Research Coordinator until 2010, and as Assistant Secretary till her appointment as Commissioner for Women Affairs by Governor Nasir Ahmad El-Rufa’i.
+From 2006, in the National Council for Women Society, Kaduna, she served as Research Coordinator until 2010, and as Assistant Secretary till her appointment as Commissioner for Women Affairs by Governor Nasir Ahmad El-Rufa'i.
 Until her appointment, she was Consultant Councillor on HIV/AIDS for the BBC World Service Trust Radio Programme from 2006 and Gender Advocacy Consultant for the UNDP from 2013.
 Hafsat had founded the Global Initiative for Women and Children (GIWAC) in Kaduna in 2004 and coordinated same ever since.

 Politics

 Hafsat is a grassroots politician who began political career with the defunct APP/ANPP as a delegate representing Unguwan Sarki Ward from 1999 to 2002, and rising to become Treasurer of the Presidential Campaign Committee, North West Zone while aspiring to become a Member of the Federal House of Representatives for Kaduna North in 2007.
 She became the Chairperson of Kaduna State ANPP in 2012.
-After serving as a member of the Technical Committee of ACN, she was the National Women Leader between 2011–2013, and a member of the ACN Convention Committee.
+After serving as a member of the Technical Committee of ACN, she was the National Women Leader between 2011 and 2013, and a member of the ACN Convention Committee.
 On the merger of political parties to form the APC, Hafsat served as the Secretary of the APC National Peace and Reconciliatory Committee, North East and Member of the APC Committee on the conduct of Governorship Primaries in Adamawa State; all in 2014.
 Hajiya aspired to represent Kaduna North in the Federal House of Representatives once again in 2015.
 Also politically, Hafsat was a Founding Member and Vice President (North) of the Women in Politics Forum.

-Non-Governmental Activities
+Non-governmental activities

 Hafsat in her social activism and humanitarian work, has participated in a lot of trainings, conferences and workshops.
 Training on various issues bordering on Women and Women's rights, Social Rights, Gender Equality, Health and HIV/AIDS, Child's Right, Leadership, Social Media, advocacy trainings amongst others.
 These trainings were both locally and internationally, including those organised by UNFPA, USAID, OXFAM, IRI, DFID, NURHI (Bill and Melinda Gates Foundation), British Council, NIPSS etc.